Executive resume writing

 Capability

-What you actually do at executive depth — strategic vision, operational mastery, financial acumen, cultural stewardship, board engagement.
+What you actually do at executive depth — strategic vision, operational mastery, financial acumen, cultural stewardship, Board engagement.
+Pitched at the level a Chair or CEO assesses, not the level a recruiter screens.

 02